Pelargonium

 This hybrid species of Geranium has stems that are succulent, and gets to 1-2 feet tall and just as wide.
 Some varieties have plain green foliage, others have banded leaves.
 Flowers can be single or double and come in white, pink, rose, red, orange, lavender-blue and violet.
 There are many interesting varieties in this group of Geraniums, some of which are outlined below.

-Pelargonium peltatum (Ivy Geranium)
+Pelargonium peltatum (Ivy Geranium, Ivy-Leaved Pelargonium, Cascading Geranium)

 Reaches 1.5 feet tall and 3-5 feet wide.
 Leaves are bright green and succulent, and flowers can be single or double in colors that include white, pink, rose, red and lavender.
 Upper petals may be streaked with darker colors.
 Select varieties are described here.